kaaproject/kaa/doc/MQTT-Topics/index.md

 }
 ```

-Batched payload with predefined timestamp and nested location object.
-Pay attention to the "ts" field that is timestamp for a sample and should be configured in EPTS service. "location" object should be configured as custom Time series to value mapping in EPTS settings.
-Analytics storage may require to specify the mappping to parse the string as a date and can be configured in Data transformation -> Mappings
+This is a batched payload with a predefined timestamp and a nested location object.
+Pay attention to the "ts" field, which is the timestamp for a sample and should be configured in the [EPTS][EPTS] service.
+The "location" object should be configured as a custom Time series to value mapping in the [EPTS][EPTS] settings.
+The analytics storage may require you to specify the mapping to parse the string as a date.
+This can be configured in Data transformation -> Mappings.

 Payload example for batch payload: